 - A trespasser is bitten by the dog

 - A veterinarian is bitten while treating the dog

 - A person provokes the dog, such as by teasing the dog or hitting it, and is bitten as a result (except in cases involving children)

 After a dog bite or attack in New York City, it is important to act quickly to ensure the best possible chance of recovering compensation in a personal injury case.
-Seek medical attention immediately and then consult a lawyer to review your legal options.
+Seek medical attention immediately and then consult a New York City dog bite lawyer to review your legal options.

 Dog bites and attacks can result in serious injuries that may require immediate medical attention.
 This is especially true when the victim is a small child, which, sadly, is the case most of the time.
 Victims may require hospitalization and various ongoing treatments to prevent infection and other complications.
 They may be unable to return to work for days, weeks, or even months.
 And, often, these hardships pale in comparison to the physical pain and emotional distress caused by the attack.